Smale's 6th problem for generic masses: Computational method

 Once this tropical prevariety is obtained, we can inspect its connected components --- we call these components \emph{comets} (see \Cref{fig:comet} for illustration\footnote{This is planar picture is only an illustration.
 The actual polyhedral complexes that we compute are in higher ambient dimension.}) --- for a possible containment of a tropical curve.

 {\bf If} this inspection yields a negative result in view of~\Cref{prop:pointed-recession-cone}, then we conclude that $T(\VV(F))$ is $0$-dimensional.

 The polynomials $F$ that we use have coefficients that are linear in $\masses$.
-Thus, if these valuations of the masses are distinct, the prevariety depends only on these valuations (i.e., the image of the point $(\masses)$ under tropicalization $T: (K^*)^n \to \QQ^n$).
+The following would be true more generally (for polynomial or rational-function expressions in masses): if we fix the valuations of masses and then consider only Puiseux series masses (with these valuations) such that there are no cancellations of leading terms, then the prevariety would depend only on these valuations (i.e., the image of the point $(\masses)$ under tropicalization $T: (K^*)^n \to \QQ^n$).
 By Section~\ref{subsec:dense} the set of \emph{all} choices with fixed valuation is Zariski dense.
 This {\bf would} conclude the proof of~\Cref{conj:generic} since having $\VV(F)$ $0$-dimensional implies that $\VV(F)$ is finite.